 - Summer squash (zukes, etc.)

-In case you noticed, there are no animal foods on this list.
+Did you notice?
+There are no animal foods on this list.
 Flesh is warming, not cooling.
 So, no, the bbq chicken won’t cool and hydrate you.
 Read more about Summer foods.

 Avoid Heavy Foods